ayanezp/thesis_cardiopulmonarycodes/README.md

 venv: https://docs.python.org/3/library/venv.html

-In the new environment navigate to the cloned project: run pip install -r requirements.txt to install the required Python libraries set desired simulation parameters in Configs/base.yaml.
+In the new environment navigate to the cloned project: run ´pip install -r requirements.txt´ to install the required Python libraries set desired simulation parameters in Configs/base.yaml.
 You can use a different file by editing env_vars.yaml (all configs files must be in the Cofigs directory) run python blockchain.py
 Each module is extensively described with docstring comments.
 If the above example executes correctly you can start using it and extending it as necessary for your work.